Thomas-Kleist/Project_1_Phase_10_Game/report.md

 # Introduction
 Phase 10 is a groups and runs based card game where players compete to put down a specific "Phase" (a defined pair or sets, runs, or cards of one color).
 That round continues until a player is able to build off of the sets, runs, or cards of one color that have been put down and runs out of cards.
 The winner of the game is the first person to complete all 10 phases.
 If both players finish the 10th phase on the same round, who ever has the lowest score wins.

-The development took about 20 hours.
-Altogether, the code is 1343 lines, comprised of 393 lines of C header files and 950 lines of C++ code.
+The development took about 20 hours for project 1 and an additional 10 for project 2.
+Altogether, the code is 1517 lines, comprised of 475 lines of C header files and 1042 lines of C++ code.
 These make up 10 separate classes.

 The code can be found on Github [https://github.com/Thomas-Kleist/Project_1_Phase_10_Game](https://github.com/Thomas-Kleist/Project_1_Phase_10_Game).